-Email, along with other areas of information technology has moved along by leaps and bounds in the past decade and as such so has email infrastructure.
+Email, along with other areas of IT has moved along by leaps and bounds in the past few decades and as such so has email infrastructure.
 Although Delivery Receipts are available within Microsoft Outlook it is important to understand that many email servers are now configured NOT to send back delivery receipts.
 Generally, I will gauge whether an email has reached the recipient’s email server based on the lack of an undeliverable email message being received.
 If I don’t receive an undeliverable or bounce error, I can generally assume that the email has been delivered.

 This feature is available across all the recent versions of Outlook including Outlook 365, Outlook 2019, Outlook 2016, Outlook 2013 and later.

 If you wish to enable tracking on all your outgoing email, follow these steps:

 - Open Microsoft Outlook (I’m using Outlook 2016)

 - Click the Mail category from the left-hand sidebar